-Apache Project Management Committees (PMC) are directly responsible for promoting and protecting their project's brand and trademarks while following Apache Trademark policies.
-This document is an overview of PMC responsibilities with pointers to specific policies or procedures PMCs must follow.
+Apache Project Management Committees (PMCs) are directly responsible for promoting and protecting their project's brand and trademarks while following Apache Trademark policies.
+This document is an overview of PMC responsibilities, with pointers to specific policies or procedures PMCs must follow.

-This document defines the board's expectation that PMCs manage their own project's brand: how the project displays its own brand in public; how the project responds to obvious uses of the project's brand by third parties; and to comply with the Apache Trademark Policy and the Project Website Branding Requirements.
-The Apache Software Foundation owns all Apache™ marks, and administers them on behalf of all Apache projects.
+This document defines the board's expectation that PMCs manage their own project's brand: how the project displays its own brand in public; how the project responds to obvious uses of the project's brand by third parties; and how the PMC is to comply with the Apache Trademark Policy and the Project Website Branding Requirements.
+The Apache Software Foundation owns all Apache® marks, and administers them on behalf of all Apache projects.
 PMCs are expected to actively manage their project's brand, and to ask for assistance from Brand Management or Legal Affairs when necessary.

 While the Apache License encourages third parties to use our code, it does not permit third parties to use any Apache trademarks in ways that would harm any Apache projects or communities or that would confuse consumers as to the true source of Apache software.
 In particular, section 6 of the Apache License 2.0 notes: